Alan Chui Chung-San: Success and later career

-Chui also got recognition as an actor in TVB shows and Television made only films, shows such as The Justice of Life (1989), where he would appear as Australian gangster "Gibson", co-starring with actors such as Stephen Chow and Ng Man-tat.
-He would collaborate with Johnnie To for the first time in the TVB movie starring Sean Lau in Story of Nam (1989), where Chui appears as the main villain, Kuen.
+Chui also got recognition as an actor in TVB shows and Television made only films in Hong Kong, shows such as The Justice of Life (1989), where he would appear as Australian gangster "Gibson", co-starring with actors such as Stephen Chow and Ng Man-tat.
+He would collaborate with Johnnie To for the first time in the TVB movie starring Sean Lau in Story of Nam (1989), where Chui appears as the main villain, Kuen, the role in which he got a critical praise for.
 In addition, he was known for his collaboration with famed Hong Kong director Wong Jing, who would collaborate with Chui in various films, notably in Jet Li starring and producing vehicle film in Last Hero in China as a villain role of Lui Yat Siu, which is one of his notable roles in Hong Kong cinema to date.
 Subsequently, Chui also served as a choreographer for renowned Hong Kong director King Hu's last film Painted Skin.

-Throughout 2005 and 2011, Chui would reunite with the director Johnnie To (Who also previously worked in two films starring Tony Leung Chiu-wai, The Royal Scoundrel (1991) and Tomorrow (1995)) and would work on some of the critically acclaimed films such as Breaking News, Election 2 and Life Without Principle.
+Throughout 2005 and 2011, Chui would reunite with the director Johnnie To (Who also previously worked in two films starring Tony Leung, The Royal Scoundrel (1991) and Tomorrow (1995)) and would work on some of the critically acclaimed films such as Breaking News, Election 2 and Life Without Principle.
 After the release of Life Without Principle in 2011, he took a break from film roles and began focusing on television series and wired stunts.

 Chui worked on various Hong Kong movies and television shows in the years leading to his death.
 He played the villain role in the 2017 Hong Kong drama series Line Walker: The Prelude.
 He also served as a vice president of Hong Kong Stuntman Association run by Chin Ka-lok, until he died in 2022.
 His latest film appearance was a documentary film Kung Fu Stuntmen: Never Say No (2020), where he appeared as a guest and jury member of the stunt performance alongside Yuen Cheung-yan and Stephen Tung.

+His final film appearance would be a gangster triad film The Unwavering Brotherhood co-starring alongside with Bosco Wong and Louis Cheung.
+The film was released posthumously in 2024, 2 years after Chui's death.
+The film was dedicated for Chui.